 Shares will in principle be issued, redeemed and converted on the basis of a single price, i.e., the NAV per Share.
-However - to mitigate the effect of dilution - the NAV per Share may be adjusted for any Valuation Day in the manner set out below depending on whether or not a Sub-Fund is in a net subscription position or in a net redemption position for such Valuation Day to arrive at the applicable adjusted price (the "Adjusted Price").
+However - to mitigate the effect of dilution - the NAV per Share may be adjusted for any

+Valuation Day in the manner set out below depending on whether or not a Sub-Fund is in a net subscription position or in a net redemption position for such Valuation Day to arrive at the applicable adjusted price (the "Adjusted Price").
 Where there is no dealing in a Sub-Fund or Class of a Sub-Fund on any Valuation Day, the applicable price will be the unadjusted NAV per Share.
 The Board of Directors will retain the discretion in relation to the circumstances under which to make such a price adjustment.
-As a general rule, the requirement to make a price adjustment will depend on whether the net volume of subscriptions, redemptions or conversions of Shares in the relevant Sub-Fund will require significant purchases of assets or sales of assets in order to provide the required liquidity.
-The Board of Directors may make a price adjustment if, in its opinion, the existing Shareholders (in case of subscriptions or conversions) or remaining Shareholders (in case of redemptions or conversions) might otherwise be adversely affected.
+As a general rule, the requirement to make a price adjustment will depend on whether the net volume of subscriptions, redemptions or conversions of Shares in the relevant Sub-Fund exceeds a certain threshold, as determined by the Board of Directors, that will require significant purchases of assets or sales of assets in order to provide the required liquidity.
+The Board of Directors may make a price adjustment if, in its opinion, the existing Shareholders (in case of subscriptions or conversions) might otherwise be adversely affected.
 In particular, the price adjustment may be made where, for example but without limitation:

-- a) a Sub-Fund is in continual decline (i.e. is experiencing a net outflow of redemptions that requires significant sales of assets); - b) a Sub-Fund is experiencing significant levels of net subscriptions relative to its size; - a Sub-Fund is experiencing a net subscription position or a net redemption position on any Valuation Day that requires significant purchases or sales of assets; - d) in any other case where the Board of Directors is of the opinion that the interests of Shareholders require the imposition of a price adjustment.
+- a) a Sub-Fund is in continual decline (i.e. is experiencing a net outflow of redemptions that requires significant sales of assets); - b) a Sub-Fund is experiencing significant levels of net subscriptions relative to its size; - c) a Sub-Fund is experiencing a net subscription position or a net redemption position on any Valuation Day that requires significant purchases or sales of assets; - d) in any other case where the Board of Directors is of the opinion that the interests of Shareholders require the imposition of a price adjustment.

 The price adjustment will involve adding to, when the Sub-Fund is in a net subscription position, and deducting from, when the Sub-Fund is in a net redemption position, the NAV per Share such figure as the Board of Directors considers an appropriate figure to meet duties and charges and spreads.
 In particular, the NAV of the relevant Sub-Fund will be adjusted (upwards or downwards) by an amount which reflects (i) the estimated fiscal charges, (ii) dealing costs that may be incurred by the Sub-Fund and (iii) the estimated bid/offer spread of the assets in which the Sub-Fund invests.
 As certain stock markets and jurisdictions may have different charging structures on the buy and sell sides, the resulting adjustment may be different for net inflows than for net outflows.
 Adjustments will however be limited to a maximum of 2% of the then applicable NAV per share.
+However, under exceptional circumstances the Board of Directors may, in the interest of Shareholders, decide to increase beyond the maximum swing factor indicated above.
+In such case the Board of Directors would inform the investors.